thongnt0208/orchids-lover/README.md

 - Animation at WelcomeScreen by react-native-reanimated

 ## Drawbacks:
+- Bug: Default "Tất cả" filter
+- Button state change when save
+- "There is no" when favourite is empty
+- Button tab: heights
 - Should load orchids list from WelcomeScreen to optimize performance

 ## Teacher's requirements: